mjungmath/mjungmath.github.io/_pages/mathematics.md

 *   Young Topologists Meeting 2024
     *Münster, August 05--09, 2024*
+*   From Analysis to Homotopy Theory
+    *Greifswald, May 13--17, 2024*
 *   Masterclass: Homotopical Methods in Manifold Theory
     *Copenhagen, April 15--19, 2024*
 *   Contact And Symplectic Topology